cunilog/cunilog/readme.md

 ## Purpose

-Cunilog writes event texts to the console and/or logfiles.
+Cunilog writes event text to the console and/or logfiles.
 It compresses and/or deletes less recent files.
-Basically, its main purpose is to write out something like this:
+Essentially, its main purpose is to write out something like this:

 	2024-08-02 23:36:00.076+01:00